JimmyRespawn/PassionNano/productblog/content/docs/iptv/_index.md

 The app is aiming to be a multi-media hub as Infuse and Kodi did in iOS and Android.

 P.S.
-On console you may experience glitch in few 4K videos due to codec issue.
-The only fix is using DLNA for these videos as replacement.
+On console the app is using server transcoding for 4K HEVC videos due to codec issue.
+Other videos are using the native hardware decode.